mariobox/mariosanchez.org-metalsmith/src/code/airlines.md

 The program is made in Python, with the aid of Flask and Jinja to display the results on a web page.

 First, the program takes a JSON file with all airline/symbol combinations and transforms it into a list of tuples.
-Each tuple is in the form of (&lsquo;Symbol&rsquo;, &ldquo;Airline Name&rsquo;).
+Each tuple is in the form of (&lsquo;Symbol&rsquo;, &lsquo;Airline Name&rsquo;).

 Next, we iterate over all the tuples in the list and append them to a new list of tuples where the airline name matches the pattern you input.